joebmt/tcmd/Readme.md

-# tcmd - Functional Test Program and Framework
+# tcmd - Functional Test Command Program and Framework

-Simple Shell unit and functional test framework and examples.
+Simple Shell unit and functional test command framework and examples.

-## Overview
+## Description

 This project is a simple test framework for building shell scripts and also for functional testing any program on a Linux platform.
-The python 2.7 program *tcmd* runs a command and checks the stdout of the command against a regular expression.
+The python 2.7 program **tcmd** runs a command and checks the stdout of the command against a regular expression.
 This allows one to quickly build a functional test suite testing all the options and features of any command line program.

+The framework also demonstrates how to design and write a unit test a bash/shell script.
+See prg.sh and inc/prg_functions.sh.
+The general procedure is to create functions in an bash include file like prg_functions.sh that can be tested and have return statuses and then inside your bash prg.sh: source prg_functions.sh.
+Once your program is designed this way you can use a subshell at the bottom of prg.sh to execute your unit tests (on the prg_functions.sh).

+To write and desgin tests for bash scripts, you should include unit AND functional tests.
+This sample framework gives you my best practice for this and includes the program tcmd to write functional tests quickly and easily.

+See the files in the framework for detailed examples.
+The tests/test_tcmd.sh program demonstrates a lot of the different ways to write functional tests quickly.
+The program can run any command, not just bash/shell commands.

-For example, build a test suite like this:
+For example, build a functional test suite like this:

 ```
 joe@joemac:[tests] cat test_prg.sh